sictweb/bti425-2020/notes/data-assoc-doc-ref-how-to.md

 ### Web API work

 For this how-to document, we will write a DEN (database, Express.js, Node.js) web API.

+> Note that this was implemented in a recent code example,
+> webapi-data-assoc-doc-ref

 The following is a five step procedure: